+Want to get into cycling but unsure which type of bike to buy?
 Cycling has enjoyed a huge surge in popularity in recent years, with more than 2,000,000 people across the country now riding a bike at least once a week.
-The London start to the Tour de France in 2007, the succession of British cycling wins at the Olympics, the Tour de Yorkshire and many other events including the government’s ‘Cycle to Work’ tax-free bike scheme have all contributed to this pedal power.
+The London start to the Tour de France in 2007, the succession of British cycling wins at the Olympics, the Tour de Yorkshire and many other events including the government’s ‘Cycle to Work’ tax-free bike scheme have all contributed to the ride in popularity of pedal power.
 Meanwhile, bike and accessory manufacturers have responded with revolutionary and stylish new designs to keep cyclists at the forefront of fashion, technology and practicality.

 With the huge range of bikes available now being wider than ever, which one should you pick?
-Luckily we are on hand to help with some advice, or, if you prefer, why not come in and see us in-store.
-You can even try the bike out for size at the store.
+Luckily we are on hand to help with some advice, and you are welcome to visit us in-store and try bikes out for size with no obligation to buy.

 Road bikes, or racing bikes, are designed to be ridden fast on smooth road surfaces.
 With a super-light frame and thin, high-pressure tyres, they have drop handlebars for an aerodynamic seating position and lots of gears.
 Most road bikes aren’t suitable for heavy loads.
 They are the ideal bike for sports such as the triathlon or for track racing.